yeuai/botscript/README.md

 Flows are tasks which need to be resolved.
 A flow can used to determine a precise flow of conversation

-A flow must start with a `~` line, that defines the the task name, the first word used to determine an entity which found when human answer the question list.
+A flow must start with a `~` line, that defines the the task name.

 A flow contains lines started with symbol `-` to guide human answers the quiz and may contains lines `+` help the bot captures the information.
-If flow does not contains `+`, after responded the flow ends.
+If the flow does not contains `+`, after responded the flow will ends.

 A flow can referenced by an other.